 The good news for young athletes

 Alarmed by the rising numbers, surgeons came together to launch STOP Sports Injuries, a national campaign aimed at educating parents and coaches on prevention strategies.
-Meanwhile, Colorado is becoming the hub of a burgeoning new specialty of pediatric sports medicine, with the Rocky Mountain Pediatric OrthONE.
+Meanwhile, Colorado is becoming the hub of a burgeoning new specialty of pediatric sports medicine, with the Rocky Mountain Pediatric OrthoONE.
 The center provides comprehensive care for sports injury in youths, state of the art non-operative and surgical treatment services, sports-focused rehabilitation services and concussion care.

 Specialized care is critical for youth athletes because, as Pengel explains, "Kids are not just mini-adults.
 There are injuries that happen in children that literally cannot happen in adults, because adults are done growing."